mcqua007/shopify-bare/readme.md

  ## Getting Started ##
- **Why?**: This was built as a starter theme to bring modern build tools into Shopify development since Shopfiy Slate has been deprecated.
+ **Why?**: This was built as a starter theme to bring modern build tools and a modern workflow into Shopify development since Shopfiy Slate has been deprecated.
- This starter theme is as stripped down as possible so you can start with a blank canvas.
-Enjoy.
+ This starter theme is as stripped down as much as possible so you can start with a blank canvas.

+ **Workflow**: We all know shopify doesn't support local development.
+This means the usually work flow starts with you going to your shopify store, duplicating the live theme, grabbing the id, then running `theme watch` to start watching your files for changes you make.
+Some people may watch their live theme directly, but what happens if the wrong branch or code gets uploaded to your live theme?
+You are screwed.

+The intended workflow of this project is to have 3 themes.
+Live(production), Staging, and Development.
+Once you have these 3 theme id's you can put them into the config as outlined below.

+The process:
+ 1. First youshould be run `npm run dev` which will open a preview link, start theme watch on  your *`/dist`* files, and start watching for changes in your *`/src`* files.

+ 2. Once your changes look good on development the next step is to run `npm run stage`.
+This builds your files in production mode and deploys them to your staging theme.
+Then opens a preview to make sure changes are stable there.

+ 3. Once you have verified the changes.
+You can deploy to live by running `npm run live:deploy`, this will confirm you actually want to deploy to live, enter y and watch your changes go live.

+ P.S.
+This project doesn't give you the command to watch live even though theme kit allows you to.
+You really should never watch live.

  **Pre-requisites**: Need to have [Shopify Theme Kit](https://shopify.github.io/themekit/), [Node/NPM](https://nodejs.org/), [Gulp Cli](https://gulpjs.com/docs/en/getting-started/quick-start) installed.